binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 ----------------

 As noted before, bash doesn't support passing arrays as an element in an argument list.
-If you have a single array, you can expand it to be part of or the entirety of an argument list, but that doesn't work if you have two arrays to pass.
+If you have a single array, you can expand it to be either part of or the entirety of an argument list, but that doesn't work if you have two arrays to pass.

-You could always pass a length parameter which tells the function exactly how many of the arguments belong to the first array, and another for the second.
-This is difficult to parse on the receiving end.
-There needs to be an easier way, without falling back on the use of global variables in order to avoid arguments entirely.
+You could always pass a length parameter which tells the function exactly how many of the arguments belong to the first array.
+This is annoying to parse on the receiving end however.
+There needs to be an easier way without falling back on the use of global variables.

 Super Serial
 ------------